your business in our interactive demo!

 You'll capitalize property costs that have an expected useful life longer than three years.
 For instance, if you buy a capital asset like a new vehicle, you won't expense its entire value at once.
 Instead, you'll determine its useful life and depreciate it over time.
 The depreciation will reduce your income for each period — and reduce your taxable income — until the property fully depreciates.

-You may have startup costs for intangible assets like copyrights, trademarks, or patents.
+You may also have startup costs for intangible assets like copyrights, trademarks, or patents.
 Similar to property, you'll expense the value of intangible costs over a set time period.
 While expensing costs over time for tangible assets is called depreciation, doing so for intangible assets is known as amortization.

 3. Establish The Amortization Period